 Doug Paulley, Co-claimant, Friends of the Earth European Court of Human Rights challenge | Disability rights campaigner

-'Nothing about us without us' is a slogan that orginated in the disability rights Movement and is now used widely in intersectional struggles for oppressed peoples.
+'Nothing about us without us' is a slogan that was popularised by the disability rights Movement and is now used widely in intersectional struggles for oppressed peoples.
 Which speaks to why it is important to co-produce adaptation plans with disabled people, not to make provision for a group seen as passive recipients of care, but to recognise disabled people as rights-holders who are being actively failed by a system that has excluded them from decision-making.

 Let's be clear about what we mean — and what we don't